raystack/siren/README.md

 The `client` directory holds the HTTP Client for siren service.
 It's generated using project [swagger-codegen](https://github.com/swagger-api/swagger-codegen)

+Ideally we should generate the client on any changes in the swagger spec of siren service.

 The config used for client generation is `client_config.json`

 To regenerate the client, run